homestar92/ring-lardner-transcriptions/The Battle of the Century.md

-Anyway, this bout with Barnes was in the Big Town and Jim trained for it on a ship and and when he clumb in the ring he was still at sea.
+Anyway, this bout with Barnes was in the Big Town and Jim trained for it on a ship and when he clumb in the ring he was still at sea.
 In the second round Barnes clipped him on the chin with all he had.
 And all he had wasn't half what he needed.